abey79/sketches/README.md

 The code is available under the MIT license and the artworks under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ---
+### `snowflake`

+A quick-and-dirty snowflake generator for Xmas giftwrap decoration.

+---
 ### `world`

 Rotating earth, 280-frame loop I made to illustrate my [article](https://bylr.info/articles/2022/12/22/automatic-plotloop-machine/) on the Automatic #plotloop Machine.